 The Citizen’s United case was a devastating blow to keeping big money out of elections.
 While the First Amendment values identified by the Court are precious and important, the fact that money has come to give an outsize voice in our government is a threat to our democratic values.
 Since the Court decided that case as a matter of Constitutional Law, it would require a Constitutional Amendment to overturn it.
 We can reform the system at the state level by championing campaign finance reform, including public financing, campaign contribution limits and increased transparency in identifying contributors.
 Giving those with money an outsize voice undermines the principle of one person – one vote.
 We must keep the issue of money in politics at the forefront of our Democratic discourse, reform the laws to end the corrosive effects of Citizens United and end unlimited and undisclosed money in our democracy.

-Given the outsize influence of money in politics, Antoinette has pledged to not take take corporate pac money, NRA money, or any money from fossil fuel industries that pollute our air. land and water.
+Given the outsize influence of money in politics, Antoinette has pledged that she will not accept corporate pac money, NRA money, or any money from fossil fuel industries that pollute our air, land, and water.